whichjdk/whichjdk.com/README.md

 | [18](https://openjdk.java.net/projects/jdk/18/)     | Feature | 03/2022	     | [UTF-8 by Default](https://openjdk.java.net/jeps/400)   | Stick to 17!<br>It is a short term release without  significant features.
 You might want to check if you run in any issues with "UTF-8 by Default" by setting `-Dfile.encoding=UTF-8` in your current JDK.                                                                                                                                                            |
 | [19](https://openjdk.java.net/projects/jdk/19/)     | Feature | 09/2022	     | Preview and incubator features, only                   | Stick to 17!<br>If you upgraded to 18 before, upgrade now to 19.                                                                                                                                                            |

-You have to decide, if you want to stick with the latest LTS version, or if you go with the latest feature release and upgrade every six months.
+You have to decide if you want to stick with the latest LTS version, or if you go with the latest feature release and upgrade every six months.
-Both ways are OK.
-If uncertain, stick with the latest LTS version.
+Both options are okay, but if you're uncertain, stick with the latest LTS version.

-The OpenJDK project itself is managed on [openjdk.java.net](https://openjdk.java.net), where you can find specifications, source code, and mailing lists.
-But there are no builds that you can download.
+The OpenJDK project itself is managed on [openjdk.java.net](https://openjdk.java.net) where you can find specifications, source code, and mailing lists, but there are no builds that you can download.
 You need to choose a distribution.

 ## Distributions